 The HEIW has courses which pharmacists may find useful.
 It also organises work shadowing and one-to-one meetings with local tutors to plan individual return to practice programmes tailored to your employment preference.

 Returning pharmacists will need to keep abreast of new services in order to remain an attractive proposition to prospective employers.
-Pharmacists who are unable to provide services such as Medicines Use Reviews (MURs) and New Medicine Services (NMS) will be less likely to get work.
-See the Pharmaceutical Services Negotiating Committee (PSNC) website for further information on MUR and NMS.
+Pharmacists who are unable to provide services such as New Medicine Services (NMS) will be less likely to get work.
+See the Pharmaceutical Services Negotiating Committee (PSNC) website for further information on services such as NMS.

 NHS repeat dispensing service